Reality TV

 Couples have to call for cameras when they argue

-The former school teacher said: “One of the weirdest things when we were on MAFS was that they didn’t film all day.
+The former teacher said: “One of the weirdest things when we were on MAFS was that they didn’t film all day.

 So when the camera crew left, the camera crew told us: ‘Don’t learn anything about each other, don’t really talk to each other because it needs to be on camera.'”